jurikaca/timetrackingFE/README.md

 # Timetracker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This front-end of the project is built with Angular 5.2 and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Project Overview